How Consumers Feel About Finances in 2024

 Take Bank of America, for instance.
 In 2011, Bank of America focused primarily on providing convenience and was the first financial institution to launch mobile banking on the iPhone.
 The results were impressive.
 More than six million people downloaded the app, and a quarter of a million joined Bank of America specifically to use mobile banking.

 The app generated an enormous return on investment for Bank of America.
-To illustrate, from June 2011 to June 2012 more people switched to Bank of America than any other financial institution in the US.
+To illustrate, from June 2011 to June 2012 more people switched to Bank of America than any other financial institution in the United States.

 In retrospect, Bank of America’s gains might not be surprising.
 After all, Bank of America simply gave users what they wanted: convenience.